 A jubilant Torvald throws the letters in the fire.

 He tells Nora that he forgives her.
 He goes on to say that he loves her even more now, having forgiven her from the bottom of his heart.
 It as if his possession of her has grown even greater.
-He tells her not to worry; he'll continue to guide her through life as if she was a child.
+He tells her not to worry; he'll continue to guide her through life as if she were a child.

 Torvald notices that his wife is furious.